 All the beds are made up with good quality bedlinen.
 Extra pillows and blankets are provided in the chest in the hall for guests to use if they wish.
 All rooms have the benefit of fly screens so windows can remain open for the breeze.

 The pool terrace is close to the house, down a short flight of stone steps and is surrounded by the garden.
 With all the flowers and trees it is a lovely place to relax in either sun or shade.
 And it's not far from the kitchen so drinks and snacks are within easy reach!
 The good sized pool (9m x 4.5m) has an ionising system so minimal chlorine is used.
 Sunbeds with cushions, parasols, chairs and convenient small tables are provided.
+The front patio, facing the pool and next to the living room, has a table and chairs for al fresco dining with views of the stunning mountains.
+This is a lovely place to sit in the evening with a glass of wine to watch the sun set over the mountains.
+A truly perfect spot for relaxing and reflecting on another beautiful day in the Alpujarras.

 The location of this villa is ideal for all aspects of a Spanish holiday: cuisine, culture, beach life, nature and history.